baku89/pave/docs/index.md

 See the full documentation on [API](./api)

-- [Path](./api/modules/Path): The basic module for manipulating paths.
+- [Path](./api/modules/Path): The core module for manipulating paths.
 - [Bezier](./api/modules/Bezier): The cubic bezier functions which wraps Bezier.js.
 - [BBox](./api/modules/BBox): The functions for handling bounding boxes.
 - [Type Aliases](./api#type-aliases)